viaacode/puppet-nfs/README.md

 Echocat modules are open projects.
 So if you want to make this module even better, you can contribute to this module on [Github](https://github.com/echocat/puppet-nfs).

 This module is forked/based on Harald Skoglund <haraldsk@redpill-linpro.com> from https://github.com/haraldsk/puppet-module-nfs/

+Please read DEVELOP.md on how to contribute to this module.